 A minimum overall score of 4.0 is required with no part less than 4.0.

-The Canadian Academic English Language Assessment (CAEL) is managed through Carleton University and is offered in various countries internationally.
+The Canadian Academic English Language Assessment (CAEL) is a English language test developed in Canada and offered in various countries internationally.

 A minimum overall score of 60 is required with no part less than 60.

 The English as a Second Language Program offered by Fanshawe College may be used as proof of English Language proficiency.
-Students who receive A's in all three components of Level Five of the program at the time of application to The University of Western Ontario are considered to demonstrate the level of English language proficiency required for admission and will not be required to provide further proof of English language proficiency.
+Students who receive a final grade of 'A' in Level Ten (former Level Five) of the program at the time of application to The University of Western Ontario are considered to demonstrate the level of English language proficiency required for admission and will not be required to provide further proof of English language proficiency.

-Successful completion of the Level 'D' at CultureWorks may be used as proof of English language proficiency.
-Individuals who apply to CultureWorks may be considered for conditional admission to attend Western after successful completion of the High-Advanced level at CultureWorks, provided that they meet the academic requirements for admission Western.
+Successful completion of the Level 7 (former Level 'D') at CultureWorks may be used as proof of English language proficiency.
+Individuals who apply to CultureWorks may be considered for conditional admission to attend Western after successful completion of Level 7 at CultureWorks, provided that they meet the academic requirements for admission to Western.